 Whole half diminished scale

-For this scale formula, we start with a whole step first and then continue the repeating pattern.
+For this scale formula, we start with a whole step, then a half step, and repeat this pattern.
 The formula is whole, half, whole, half, whole, half, and whole step.
 For example, a C whole half diminished scale has the notes C, D, Eb, F, Gb, Ab, A, and B. In terms of scale degrees, the notes are the root, 2nd, flat 3rd, 4th, flat 5th, flat 6th, 6th, and 7th.